 Not all classes have the same deadline dates.
 Deadline dates vary depending on the length of the class.
-Be sure to pay careful attention to the deadline dates; see calendar on this page and www.cuyamaca.edu/services/admissions/deadlines.aspx.
+Be sure to pay careful attention to the deadline dates; see calendar on this page and www.cuyamaca.edu/admissions/deadlines/index.php.
 Each class has a specific refund deadline, as well as a specific deadline to Add, Drop without a 'W' and Drop with a 'W'.
 It is the student's responsibility to drop a class; do not rely on the instructor to do so.
 All deadlines are strictly enforced.
-Always verify your class schedule on WebAdvisor.
+Always verify your class schedule on Self Service/WebAdvisor.